FINRA Rule 2111: The Suitability Framework

 Exam Tip: Gotchas

-• Rule 2111 requires a RECOMMENDATION.
-A customer who walks in, names a fund, and places an order with no advice has not triggered Rule 2111.
-The rep still owes KYC under Rule 2090 and must document the unsolicited nature of the order.
+• Suitability requires a RECOMMENDATION.
+A customer who walks in, names a fund, and places an order with no advice has not triggered the suitability rule.
+The rep still owes KYC under the know-your-customer rule and must document the unsolicited nature of the order.

-Rule 2111 has three cumulative obligations.
-A recommendation must pass all three - not just one.
+The suitability rule has three cumulative obligations.
+A recommendation must pass all three, not just one.

 ObligationScopeTest